Experiencing Northern Ireland

 General Information

-Belfast is the capital city with a population of about 270,000 people.
-60,000 of those are enrolled in one of the Higher Education institutions in the city.
+Belfast is the capital city with a population of about 270,000 people, of whom 60,000 are enrolled in one of the universities located in the city.

-There are good transport links, locally using Translink buses and trains.
-Belfast has two airports, Belfast City Airport and Belfast International Airport, that will connect you to many locations throughout Europe including London, Paris, Rome, Krakow.
-There is also an airport in County Derry, and there are excellent rail and sea links to the UK and Europe.
+There are good transport links into, out of, and around Belfast.
+Locally, Translink buses and trains provide multiple options for exploring the city and surrounding countryside.
+Uber and Lyft provide additional options.
+Belfast has two airports, Belfast City Airport and Belfast International Airport, that can connect you to many cities throughout Europe including Amsterdam, Edinburg, London, Paris, Rome, and Krakow.
+There is also an airport in County Derry, and there are excellent sea links to the UK and Europe.

 Money Matters